scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 3.md

 **Alex:** What the - ?

-**Alex:** *What is this?
-Dr. Chen's email specifically stated that the data shows outliers that appear unrelated to experimental factors.
-But the data here shows that the anomalies are occurring under specific experimental conditions involving extremely high-energy states.*
+**Alex:** *Dr. Chen's email specifically stated that the outliers are likely due to malfunctioning equipment or inaccurate measurements.*

-**Alex:** *Why did he reach such an obviously false conclusion?*
+**Alex:** *But this data pattern is clearly due to neither.
+It's happening in very specific cases - when there are very high energy states involved.
+Malfunctioning equipment or inaccurate measurements would have affected other data points as well, but the others are as expected.*

 ##### Conclusion
 ---